Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: CES Demand System with Observed and Unobserved Product Characteristics

 \subsection{Properties of the CES Demand System and Comparison with the Logit Demand System}

 We now explain the properties of the CES demand system (\ref{eq:demandsystem}).
-The demand system that we propose, derived from the budget-constrained CES utility maximization problem, has a few more desirable properties over the logit demand system.
 We begin with the Marshallian and Hicksian own and cross price elasticities of the demand system.
-Let $b_{j,t}$ be the budget share of product $j$ in market $t$.
-Denote $\varepsilon_{jc,t}^{M}$ and $\varepsilon_{jc,t}^{H}$ by the Marshallian and Hicksian cross price elasticities between alternatives $j$ and $c$, respectively.
+Let $b_{j,t}$ and $\pi_{j,t}$ be the budget and quantity share of product $j$ in market $t$, respectively.\footnote{We use the term budget share and expenditure share exchangeably.} Denote $\varepsilon_{jc,t}^{M}$ and $\varepsilon_{jc,t}^{H}$ by the Marshallian and Hicksian cross price elasticities between alternatives $j$ and $c$, respectively.
 If $\mathbf{w}_{j,t}$ does not include the prices or function of the prices as its component, we have the following simple closed-form formulas for the Marshallian and the Hicksian own and cross price elasticities:

-and the income elasticity is 1.\footnote{If $\mathbf{w}_{j,t}$ includes the prices or a function of the prices so that the extensive margin is affected by the price changes, then the simple closed-form expressions for the own and cross elasticities cannot be derived.
-In practice, the corresponding price elasticities can be calculated using simulations.} When budget shares are observed in the data, these elasticities can be calculated, given that $\sigma$ is identified.
+and the income elasticity is 1.\footnote{In calculating the elasticities in practice, observed budget shares can be used in place of $b_{j,t}$ and $b_{c,t}$.}\footnote{If $\mathbf{w}_{j,t}$ includes the prices or a function of the prices so that the extensive margin is affected by the price changes, then the simple closed-form expressions for the own and cross elasticities cannot be derived.
+In practice, the corresponding price elasticities can be calculated using simulations.} These elasticities can be easily calculated given that $\sigma$ is identified.
 From these elasticity expressions, it can be immediately noticed that a version of the independence of irrelevant alternatives (IIA) property holds; the substitution pattern depends solely on the budget shares of corresponding products.
 The price elasticities of the CES demand system should not be derived based on the quantity market shares as in the logit demand models.\footnote{

 The term $\frac{\partial\ln\pi_{j,t}}{\partial\ln p_{j,t}}$ is the Marshallian price elasticity only when $\sum_{k\in\mathcal{J}_{t}}q_{k,t}$ is constant, which is the case for the logit demand models.
-See Appendix \ref{sec:Derivation-of-the} for the details.} A distinction between the Marshallian and Hicksian own and cross price elasticities does not exist in the logit demand models because the budget constraint does not bind.
-All price elasticities in the logit demand models denoted by $\varepsilon_{jc,t}^{L}$ are in a sense compensated price elasticities, given as:
+See Appendix \ref{sec:Derivation-of-the} for the details.} Price elasticities in the logit demand models when the mean utility is log-linear in prices are given by: